heppyn/VoxelGame/README.md

   - Test x86.
 Runs only tests.

 ## Issues
-If you are running the engine on Windows make sure that L-systems files have `CRLF` line endings.
+If you are running into issues with L-system parsing make sure you are using the proper file endings for your system.
+Not using `CRLF` could cause problems on Windows.